-Our audit committee consists of , and .
-Our board of directors has determined that all members are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-The chair of our audit committee is .
-Our board of directors has determined that and are each an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental financial statements, in accordance with applicable requirements.
+Our audit committee will consist of Teena Lerner, Ph.D., Joel S. Marcus and Stacy J. Kanter.
+Our board of directors has determined that all three members are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Exchange Act.
+The chair of our audit committee is Ms. Kanter.
+Our board of directors has determined that Dr. Lerner and Mr. Marcus are each an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental financial statements, in accordance with applicable requirements.
 In arriving at these determinations, the board of directors has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.